shliama/excel_it/README.md

-# ExcelIt
+# Excelit

-ExcelIt is a library for decoding and updating spreadsheets for XLSX files.
+Excelit is a library for decoding and updating spreadsheets for XLSX files.

 ## Usage